 The lawsuits also allege that GSK promoted Zofran off-label for morning sickness despite never establishing the safety of the drug for this use in a single clinical study.
 Plaintiffs allege that, lacking sufficient safety data, they had no way of knowing whether Zofran was a safe and effective treatment for morning sickness.
-They say that, had they known of birth defect risks, they never would have taken the drug.
+Many women say that, had they known of the birth defect risks, they never would have taken the drug.

 Plaintiffs further argue that GSK knew as early as the 1980s that Zofran was potentially toxic to unborn babies.
 They say that GSK began receiving Zofran birth defect reports in the early 1990s but never disclosed this information to the public, even as it began to market the drug to pregnant women.